NURBS-Diff: A Differentiable Programming Module for NURBS: NURBS-Diff Module

 \subsubsection{Jacobian for Surface Evaluation}

 We define the Jacobian for the NURBS evaluation, which is then directly used for the backward evaluation.
-The Jacobian for each surface evaluation point is represented as the vector $[\vec{S}_{,p_{ij}}(u,v) \cdots \vec{S}_{,w_{ij}}(u,v) \cdots]$ of length $2\times n$.
+The Jacobian for each surface evaluation point $S_{i,j}$ is represented as the vector:

+Each Jacobian vector represented here is the contribution of the gradient from one evaluation point at the grid locations $(i,j)$ in the parametric coordinate space.
+These Jacobian vectors are each of length $4nm$.
 However, as noted in the previous section on forward evaluation, the basis functions satisfy the partition of unity and span only $p+1$ control points starting from $u_{span}$ (correspondingly, $q+1$ control points starting from $v_{span}$ in the other parametric direction).
-Therefore, the total number of non-zero elements in a $2nm$ size Jacobian vector is $2(p+1)(q+1)$.
-This Jacobian is for just one surface point evaluation.
-The Jacobian for the entire surface can be written as follows:
+Therefore, the total number of non-zero elements in a $4nm$ size Jacobian vector is $4(p+1)(q+1)$, making it sparse.
+However, note that this Jacobian is for only one surface point.
+The complete Jacobian for the backward pass is given as: